5 Free Tools for Managing Your Content Creation Team

 Where Slack stands out from the crowd is with its integration with bots and apps.
 For example, you can sync your Slack to Google Drive to receive notifications in Slack about certain files, and whether they’ve been updated and shared.

 As a free piece of kit, it’s worth considering if your team is struggling for communication or you’re looking to step down from a paid piece of software.
+You should be sure to learn that when developing a quality software, the user experience should always be front and center.

 Trello’s flexibility is almost as good as a ballerina’s—now there’s a statement!